FBI Russia investigation looking at Kushner role

 It's not clear if the FBI plans to talk to Kushner, but investigators believe he would be able to help provide information to assist the probe.

-When CNN contacted a Kushner spokesman on Tuesday, the spokesman said Kushner was unaware of the FBI's interest in him and hasn't been contacted.
+A source close to Kushner said Kushner was unaware of the FBI's interest in him and hasn't been contacted.
 NBC News and the Washington Post reported Thursday on the FBI's interest in Kushner.
 Kushner's attorney said her client is willing to talk to the FBI if asked.

 "Mr. Kushner previously volunteered to share with Congress what he knows about these meetings.
 He will do the same if he is contacted in connection with any other inquiry," said Jamie Gorelick, his attorney.